 Jeffrey Jones-Ragona, tenor

-Jeffrey Jones-Ragona serves as Musical Director of Gilbert and Sullivan Austin, Director of Music at the Cathedral of Saint Mary, and is Conductor of the Makheilah at Congregation Beth Israel.
+Jeffrey Jones-Ragona, tenor, has appeared as a featured artist with Austin Chamber Ensemble since 2007.
+He also regularly performs with Austin Opera, the Texas Early Music Project, La Follia Austin Baroque, and Austin Baroque Orchestra.
 He has taught on the music faculties of Drake University, St. Edward’s University, and Southwestern University, and served as Director of the Capital City Men’s Chorus.
-He performs regularly with Texas Early Music Project and La Follia Austin Baroque.
-He has performed with Austin Baroque Orchestra since 2013 as a chorister, featured soloist, and harpsichordist.
-Jeffrey received his DMA in Choral Conducting from the University of Texas at Austin 2006.
+Jeffrey received his Doctor of Musical Arts from the University of Texas at Austin 2006.
 He is the 2003 recipient of the Austin Circle of Theatre’s B. Iden Payne Award for Outstanding Musical Direction of the Gilbert and Sullivan comic opera The Pirates of Penzance.